GuvaCode/ray4laz-gizmo/README.md

-# ray4laz-gizmo
+## ray4laz-gizmo

+> **Note**: This library is in **beta**.

+## Introduction

-A clean and customizable 3D gizmo tool for raylib.
-Designed with an Immediate Mode style for simplicity, it requires just a single function call to draw and interact.
-Supports global, local, and view-based axis orientations.
-Enables seamless translation, rotation, scaling, or any combination thereof, managed with intuitive bitwise flags.
+**ray4laz-gizmo** [header for raylib-gizmo](https://github.com/cloudofoz/raylib-gizmo) header for raylib-gizmo is a clean and customizable 3D gizmo tool for raylib.
+Designed with an **Immediate Mode style** for simplicity, it requires just a single function call to draw and interact.
+No dependencies other than raylib: just include to uses section `raygizmo.pas` in your project, and you're ready to go!